A month in Aberdeen | June 2022 Travel budget breakdown

 I spent the month of June 2022 in Aberdeen, Scotland– and of course I kept track of my expenses!
 I thought it’d be interesting to share what I spent in each category, so here’s my budget breakdown.

 My travel budget for 2022 was $2,000 USD/month, with the hopes of staying closer to $1,500.
 That basically never happened, and my average spend was closer to $1,700/month.
 Traveling in Europe is very expensive compared to other regions of the world!
 That said, I was worried about COVID at the time so I deliberately spent more on things like private accommodation where now I would stay in hostels and shared spaces.
+Plus, I’m a cozy budget traveler, so while I spend a bit more to feel more comfortable when I travel, if you’re a shoestring or luxury traveler you can definitely adjust for your own style of spending.

-Aberdeen, Scotland travel budget
+Aberdeen, Scotland Travel Budget

 Plus one night in Glasgow at the end of the month.
 All prices are in USD.